 Some time ago I was helping to define the scope of a system for a pharmaceutical company.
 One employee dug in on each and every point and would not budge.
 To help counter this, we used the Borda method to gather votes for several competing solutions.
 The results were pretty magical.
 The contrarian ranked his preferences.
 Once he saw that his first choice was everyone else’s distant third choice, he threw his support behind the group’s decision—and picked his battles from there.
 It took time and patience, but eventually, he became a valuable supporter of the project.

 Voting methods can help quantify how much someone actually cares about a particular feature.
 Sometimes people don’t really know how much something matters to them until they see the results.

 There is an important principle in the zeitgeist of project management: The customer is the most important stakeholder.
 It doesn’t mean that the customer is always right.
 It just means that the customer’s opinion weighs at least a bit more than anyone else’s.

 It’s very easy for project teams to develop a type of tunnel vision around their project and only advocate for their interests; however, the customer needs to have a loud voice.
 It’s best if the team embraces that early on while keeping the focus on project success.

 The project manager has more stakeholders to satisfy than just the customer, including the sponsor, the performing organization and the teams doing the work.
-However the customer should always be well-represented throughout the project.
+However, the customer should always be well-represented throughout the project.

 Problems can (and do) develop at any point in the project’s lifecycle, but identifying them earlier is universally better.
 Investing in a solid understanding of the scope of the project and gaining consensus with the key stakeholders will generally pay great dividends later on.

-Being able to make accurate project estimates is an essential skill to managing the scope of your project.
+Being able to make accurate project estimates is an essential skill for managing the scope of your project.
 To learn about methods and best practices, download our eBook, 6 Best Practices for Accurate Project Estimates.